Sleep

 Moving Forward

 If you're struggling with depression or anxiety that hasn't responded adequately to treatment, and you have any sleep complaints--daytime fatigue, unrefreshing sleep, difficulty falling or staying asleep, snoring, restless legs--thorough investigation is warranted.
-A comprehensive 75-90 minute assessment that includes detailed sleep history, appropriate lab work, and consideration of sleep disorders can identify factors that standard visits miss.
+A 75-90 minute assessment that includes detailed sleep history, appropriate lab work, and consideration of sleep disorders can identify factors that standard visits miss.

 You don't have to stay stuck.
 There are answers, but systematic investigation is required to find them.